Planning changes and law updates

 From March 2013, Hillingdon Council has made changes to the planning rules for Houses in Multiple Occupation (HMOs).

-Under the new legislation, it is now mandatory that all tree work applications be made on a national tree work application form.
+All new applications are required by law to be made on a national tree work application form.

-After 1 October 2008, any application which is not submitted on the national tree work application form, or is incomplete, or fails to include the required documentation, will be invalid.
+Any new application that is not submitted on the national tree work application form, or is incomplete, or fails to include the required documentation, will be invalid.

 Applicants will have the choice of submitting their application on a paper or electronic form.
 The electronic form is hosted by the Planning Portal.